Dogs and Face Masks – Is Your Dog Worried?

 Dogs are exceptionally good at reading body language in other dogs, but they are also very clever at interpreting cues given by human beings.
 Not only are dogs capable of following the direction of a pointed finger, they are also very astute when it comes to reading facial expressions of people.

-By using lots of tasty treats your dog will soon learn to get used to you and other people wearing facemasks; it just takes a little time and patience.
+If you provide lots of tasty treats, your dog will soon learn to get used to you and other people wearing face masks.
+It just takes a little time and patience.

-Rewarding for eye contact is an important part of this training as in the dog world, eye contact is often seen as threatening and with only the eyes on show, confusion can be created in some dogs.
-Try to avoid lengthy stares at your dog while wearing your face mask – practice flicking your eyes away or looking past him from time to time, but at the same time reward him for looking at you.
+Rewarding for eye contact is an important part of this training.
+Some dogs can find it confusing when only a person’s eyes are visible.
+Try to avoid lengthy stares at your dog while wearing your face mask.
+Practice flicking your eyes away, or looking past him from time to time.
+However, at the same time, remember to reward him for looking at you.

 As long as your dog remains calm you should be able to work through these stages pretty swiftly.
-If, at any time, your dog seems anxious or confused – stop and go back a few steps, or take a break and try again another time.
+If, at any time, your dog seems anxious, or confused – stop and go back a few steps.

-When you yourself meet a strange dog while wearing your face mask, it is best to let the dog come to you – this is a sensible precaution anyway when meeting another dog you do not know.
+When you yourself meet a strange dog while wearing your face mask, it is best to let the dog come to you.
+This is a sensible precaution anyway when meeting another dog you do not know.
 Try not to give the dog direct eye contact in case this makes the dog feel threatened.
-Avoid bending down, or over, a strange dog – this is normally never a good idea if you do not know the dog, but is perhaps even more important while wearing a face covering.
+Avoid bending down, or over, a strange dog.
+This is normally never a good idea anyway if you do not know the dog, but this is perhaps even more important while wearing a face covering.
 If the dog is already nervous, someone looming over him in a face mask just might be the last straw.